Brimey/job_hunting/index.md

 # Methodology
 Remote work is difficult to get if you're starting out at entry level (market saturation) unless you have experience, or they really need someone with your skill set.

 Focus on getting a job locally (unless you really want a remote job) because the competition pool is obviously smaller.
-A local job might allow you to WFH.
+A local job MIGHT allow you to WFH (work from home).
 If not, you can shoot for a WFH position in your second job (probably the best option, seeing as you'll have more exp etc).

 Have a solid resume (includes proper grammar, spelling, etc).
 IMHO having the experience or skills the job needs > having the best resume on the planet, trying to figure out how to beat the ATS system and reformatting your resume 100x.